Mudpuppy12/grue/README.md

 # grue
 Discord Bot for RPGgames.
 Currently under construction.
+Removed nextcord dependancies and now uses discord.py

 # Setup
 Add a bot.ini file (See below) and startup the lavalink container.
 Then